yangshun/front-end-interview-handbook/questions/javascript-questions.md

 **Feature Detection**

-Feature detection involves working out whether a browser supports a certain block of code, and running different code dependent on whether it does (or doesn't), so that the browser can always provide a working experience rather crashing/erroring in some browsers.
+Feature detection involves working out whether a browser supports a certain block of code, and running different code depending on whether it does (or doesn't), so that the browser can always provide a working experience rather crashing/erroring in some browsers.
 For example:

 ```js
 if ('geolocation' in navigator) {